wp-plugins/logmytrip/readme.txt

 == Changelog ==

-= 1.6 Initial non beta release in plugin form. readme.txt updated to clarify installation and use =
+= 1.6 Initial non beta release in plugin form. readme.txt updated to clarify installation and use = = 1.7 Deleted =
+= 1.8 Update to increase hover map size and fix some css interaction problems with other plugins =

 == Upgrade Notice ==